How to send the authorization header using Axios

 I was doing some work with the WordPress API, and I had to authenticate to perform a POST request to a website.

-The easiest way for me was to use basic authentication.
+The easiest way for me was to use basic authentication, where the token is the username and password joined by a colon, encoded in base64.

 I was using Axios, so I set the Authorization header to the POST request in this way: